google/pytype/DESCRIPTION.rst

 -  ``-o, --output``: The directory into which all pytype output goes, including generated .pyi files.
 Defaults to ``.pytype``.
 -  ``-d, --disable``.
 Comma separated list of error names to ignore.
-   Detailed explanations of pytype's error names are in `this doc <docs/errors.md>`__.
+   Detailed explanations of pytype’s error names are in `this doc <docs/errors.md>`__.
 Defaults to empty.

 For a full list of options, run ``pytype --help``.